xba1k/ax25irc/README.md

 * https://github.com/amishHammer/libkisstnc-java

 Those codebases have been merged into the project for ease of development.
-Currently RTL-SDR (receive only), Mobilinkd and TNC-X have been tested on Ubuntu and OSX.
+Currently RTL-SDR (receive only), Mobilinkd and TNC-X have been tested on Ubuntu, OSX and Windows.

 ## Build